China–Papua New Guinea relations

-The Independent State of Papua New Guinea and China (PRC) established official diplomatic relations in 1976, soon after Papua New Guinea became independent.
+The Independent State of Papua New Guinea and the People's Republic of China (PRC) established official diplomatic relations in 1976, soon after Papua New Guinea became independent.
 The two countries currently maintain diplomatic, economic and, to a lesser degree, military relations.
 Relations are cordial; China is a significant provider of both investments and development aid to Papua New Guinea.

-The current Ambassador of Papua New Guinea in China is Don Sawong.
+The current ambassador of Papua New Guinea in China is Don Sawong.
 The current Ambassador of China in Papua New Guinea is Zeng Fanhua.